Frozen Shoulder (Adhesive Capsulitis) - Treatment in Adelaide

 The exact cause of frozen shoulder is not fully understood, but it is thought to occur due to the thickening and tightening of the capsule surrounding the shoulder joint.
 This can lead to the formation of adhesions or scar tissue, which restricts movement and causes pain.

-Risk factors for developing frozen shoulder include:
+The most common risk factors associated with developing frozen shoulder include:

 Age and gender